thi-ng/umbrella/CONTRIBUTING.md

 ### Inter-repo dependencies

-Please use your best judgement before introducing a new dependency on another package within this repo and remember that even though these packages are developed under one "umbrella", the aim is NOT to form a tightly coupled framework.
+Please use your best judgment before introducing a new dependency on another package within this repo and remember that even though these packages are developed under one "umbrella", the aim is NOT to form a tightly coupled framework.
 In general, it's absolutely fine to depend on